anon-aadhaar/anon-aadhaar-noir/README.md

 Note: Ensure you have Noir version **0.38.0** and barretenberg backend verison **0.61.0**

 installed and
 .
-If not, set it specfic version using the following command:
+If not, set it specific version using the following command:

 ```sh
 noirup -v 0.36.0